 The key to loving kindness practice is realizing that all the love you need is already within you.
 We simply need to unblock it and let it shine.
 In doing so, we bring about our own happiness and add a dose of happiness to the world.
 It's a process that any of us can move through successfully with time, patience, and perseverance.

-In this video, the contemporary spiritual teacher Pema Chodron tells us how loving kindness helps us to develop an unconditional friendship with our self.
+The contemporary spiritual teacher Pema Chodron says loving kindness helps us to develop an unconditional friendship with our self.
 This brings a sense of wellness, wholeness, and comfort in our body, mind, and being.
 As we move through the practice, pain and sadness will arise from time-to-time, providing the opportunity for deeper healing.
-The secret, she tells us, is not to struggle against the pain in our life.
+The secret, she says, is not to struggle against the pain in our life.
 By simply being open and present we can learn to release our past pain and become our own best friend.
-I hope you enjoy it.

 Find more details about the actual practice of Loving Kindness in Part 2 of this series.

 What are your thoughts about self-love?
 Do you find the idea of self-love comfortable or uncomfortable?
 Have you dedicated time to the practice of self-love?